-- 1. Explain to students that a "simple sentence" is one with a single subject and a single verb.
+1. Explain to students that a "simple sentence" is one with a single subject and a single verb.
 The subject is who or what the sentence is about, and the verb is the action the subject takes.
-For example: The fox ran.
-(FOX is the subject and RAN is the verb.) - 2.
-Put these statements on the board:
+For example: The queen ate.
+(QUEEN is the subject and ATE is the verb.)
+Then explain that some sentences have a "compound subject" or a "compound verb."

+2. Put these statements on the board: